Commuter Track

 All students are required to have valid health insurance coverage for the duration of the program.
 If you do not have health insurance, you should purchase coverage before the start of the program.
 For suggestions regarding health insurance options, please visit the University Health Services website.

-The Berkeley Pre-College Scholars: Summer Commuter track is a commuter program designed for students who live in the San Francisco Bay Area, so housing is not provided by UC Berkeley.
-Students in need of housing may apply to the Berkeley Pre-College Scholars: Summer Residential track.
+The Berkeley Pre-College Scholars Summer Commuter track is a program designed for students who live in the San Francisco Bay Area, so housing is not provided by UC Berkeley.

 Please note Pre-College Scholars are not permitted to stay in co-ops, homestays, or other housing arrangements that are with a non-family member.